karthikab87-jpg/MYSQL-way-to-success/README.md

 ### About This Repository

 This repository contains MySQL assignments completed as part of my Data Analytics course.
-It includes database creation, table creation, data manipulation, and SQL queries.
+It includes database creation, table creation, data manipulation, and SQL queries and different types of joins.

 ### Database

-- A database is an organized collection of data that is used to store, manage, and retrieve information easily.
+- A database is an organized collection of  related data that can be stored, managed, and accessed easily.

 ### DBMS

 DBMS stands for Database Management System.

-- A DBMS is software used to create, store, manage, update, and retrieve data from databases.
+- A DBMS is software used to create, store, organize, retrieve and manage databases.
   Examples of DBMS are MySQL, Microsoft SQL Server, Oracle, and PostgreSQL.

 ### Relational Database